 While you may pride in cleaning your home regularly, you must admit that cleaning a carpet entrenched in fur and dirt is nerve-racking.
 Thankfully, there are plenty of DIY tricks to employ on virtually any mess during the carpet cleaning spree to make life easier.

-How to Remove Pet Hair from Your Carpet
+The 9 Ways to Remove Pet Hair From Your Carpet

 The best part about cleaning a carpet full of pet hair is that you don’t always require special detergents and solvents to get the work done.
 With just a few ingredients and this list of tried-and-true pet hair removal tools, you can have an easier time getting fur, whether short or long, out of your carpet.